CLI Commands

 Display the help message with all available flags and short descriptions

--n, --qualified-name <NAME>
+-n, --qualified-name <QNAME>

 -o, --output-dir <DIR>

-Directory to save rendered images (default: ./output)
+Directory to write rendered diagrams into (default: ./output)

 Path to a syside.toml configuration file